 Vice Provost for Admissions & Financial Aid

-Ronné Patrick Turner, Vice Provost for Admissions, is responsible for planning and directing the recruitment of undergraduate students to Washington University and for implementing strategies to increase the strength and diversity of the student body.
+Ronné Patrick Turner, Vice Provost for Admissions & Financial Aid, is responsible for planning and directing the recruitment of undergraduate students to Washington University and for implementing strategies to increase the strength and diversity of the student body.
 She also oversees Student Financial Services, which is dedicated to making it financially possible for admitted students to enroll and for enrolled students to graduate.

 Director, Institutional Research & Analysis